alphagov/notifications-admin/docs/index.md

 ![Notfy](Notify.png)

 There are two ways to integrate the API into your service:
-* use a client library provided by Notify - there is currently 1 python library but more will be added in different languages
+* use a client library provided by GOV.UK Notify - there is currently a [python library](https://github.com/alphagov/notifications-python-client) but more will be added in different languages
 * develop your own integration to produce requests in the correct format

 GOV.UK.Notify uses [JWT tokens](https://jwt.io/) for authentication and identification.
 JWT tokens are built into the GOV.UK Notify client library.
 If you don't use this library, you must manually create the token yourself.